 I am the mother of two sons.
-My eldest was stillborn in 2009, and my youngest is a cheeky, curious, funny first grader.
+My eldest was stillborn in 2009, and my youngest is a cheeky, curious, funny second grader.
 Losing my firstborn cracked my heart and my world wide open.
 Having my second child taught me how fully joy and laughter could coexist with grief.

 I have a bachelor of arts degree in the Humanities with a minor in Classics from the University of Colorado Boulder and a master of science degree in Library and Information Science from Simmons College.
 Yes, I do read a lot.

 Before launching Ballast & Buoy, I was (and remain at heart) a librarian.
 The founding principle of librarianship is “a place for everything and everything in its place,” and that philosophy is central to my postpartum practice.
 I’m good at organizing, and I love doing it.

 I am a Gottman Institute certified educator in Bringing Baby Home and chair of the Maine state chapter of Postpartum Support International.
 I am also certified as a postpartum doula (CPD) through CAPPA.
 This means that I am well versed in newborn care, the physical and emotional care of new mothers, pediatric CPR, and staying connected to your partner during the childbearing year.

 I believe in the curative powers of a good laugh, a long walk, and a short nap.